slavonic/slavonic.github.io/tools.md

 * [Church Slavonic converter Extension for LibreOffice 3.0 and higher](https://extensions.libreoffice.org/extensions/church-slavonic-converter)

-## Automatic translation from civic script to Church Slavonic
+## Automatic translation from modern to Church Slavonic orthography
 Translation tooling is published [in our GitHub repository](https://github.com/slavonic/translator).

 Small texts can be conveniently translated [in our web application](/translate).
+Attention mobile internet users!
+This web-application will load 40+Mb of code and data.
 ### APIs

 APIs for developing Church Slavonic-aware applications provide a variety of tools,